void-linux/void-packages/Manual.md

   mentioned.
 If unset, defaults to `homepage` and the directories where `distfiles` reside.

+- `update_pkgname` is the package name the default pattern checks for.
+If unset, defaults to `pkgname`.

 - `update_pattern` is a perl-compatible regular expression matching the version number.
 Anchor the version number using `\K` and `(?=...)`.
 Example: `update_pattern='<b>\K[\d.]+(?=</b>)'`, this